Skip to main content

 “For me?”
 She looked a little taken aback.
 “Why?”

-That Janmashtami while I was late for the Arati and dashed down the stairs to mix into the crowd so that Thamma didn’t spot me, my eyes travelled in the crowd of known faces to her.
-Lata was wearing the red saree I had gifted her and I heard Boudi compliment her on it.
-She smiled, without giving her any details of where she got the saree, much to my relief.
+That Janmashtami, while I was late for the Arati and dashed down the stairs to mix into the crowd so that Thamma didn’t spot me, my eyes travelled in the crowd of known faces to her.
+Lata was wearing the red saree I had gifted her, and I heard Boudi compliment her on it.
+She smiled, without giving any details of where she got the saree, much to my relief.
 Dada was standing beside me, making me care enough not to let my eyes wander to her, as she held the Pancha Pradip and walked around the crowd for everyone to take their blessings.
-She walked up to Dada who smiled in courtesy taking the blessing before walking away towards someone in the crowd.
+She walked up to Dada, who smiled in courtesy, taking the blessing before walking away towards someone in the crowd.
 She turned to me, holding the Pancha Pradip up in between us.
-My eyes were fixed on her face, as the reflection of the lamp danced on her pupil.
-I took blessings, prompting her to frown and ask “Ki?” making me shake my head, consciously, looking away, realising that I was staring.
+My eyes were fixed on her face, as the reflection of the lamp danced in her pupil.
+I took blessings, prompting her to frown and ask “Ki?”, making me shake my head, consciously, looking away, realising that I was staring.
 She cleared her throat and was about to walk away when I almost murmured.

 “I told you red will suit you.”
 She heard it, for she stopped, glancing over her shoulder and giving me a shy smile before she walked away.
 Did she see me blushing slightly at her sudden warm smile?
 I hope not.

-I had my ways of pushing her and she had her own.
-The day she took me to meet Kalikinkar much to my resistance and Bibha’s hope, was a summer afternoon.
-She tiptoed into the library, announcing that Thamma was having her afternoon siesta and Ananta was off with some friends when I frowned asking where we were going.
-She placed her index finger gently on her lips and whispered it was in the forest.
+I had my ways of pushing her, and she had her own.
+The day she took me to meet Kalikinkar, much to my resistance and Bibha’s hope, was a summer afternoon.
+She tiptoed into the library, announcing that Thamma was having her afternoon siesta and Ananta was off with some friends, when I frowned, asking where we were going.
+She placed her index finger gently on her lips and whispered that it was in the forest.
 I resisted as hard as I possibly could, reminding Lata that Bibha had lost her mind if, amidst the uprisings and turmoils of the Mukti Morcha, she met this man alone, inside the forest.
 Lata eyed me and inhaled.

 “If you want to reject someone, at least make Didi believe that you tried to give him a chance and like him.”
 She shook her head.
 I frowned.
 Was Lata being diplomatic or simply persuading me?